jfoxx77/COMM329_T12/README.md

 ## Pre-Work

+### Refresher

+(*Optional*)
+If the topic of ethics is still a bit fuzzy, it is recommended that you take the time to solidify the concept with [this short video](https://www.youtube.com/watch?v=uvmz5E75ZIA).

 ### Key Terms

 The following terms are pertinent to understanding the subsequent case study and the actual workshop: